IngoS11/ha-schluter/README.md

 # About
-This is a work in progress alternative to the default [Schluter integration in Homeassistant](https://www.home-assistant.io/integrations/schluter/) and is currently in an alpha stage.
-In comparison to the standard integration this one is built making use the [Integration Setup](https://my.home-assistant.io/redirect/integrations) and is written using the async Pyton libraries.
+This is a work in progress alternative to the default [Schluter integration in Homeassistant](https://www.home-assistant.io/integrations/schluter/) and is currently in alpha stage.
+In comparison to the standard integration is using the [Integration Setup](https://my.home-assistant.io/redirect/integrations) and is written using the async Pyton libraries.

 ## Getting Started

 ### Prerequisites

 - Use Home Assistant v2022.6.0 or above.
 - You need at least one configured [Schluter®-DITRA-HEAT-E-WiFi Thermostat](https://www.schluter.com/schluter-us/en_US/ditra-heat-wifi) in your home.
-The configuration of you Thermostat will include creting a username and password at [https://ditra-heat-e-wifi.schluter.com/](https://ditra-heat-e-wifi.schluter.com/).
-This user and password will need to be provided during the configuration in the [Integration Setup](#integration-setup) step.
+During the configuration of your Thermostat you will create a username and password at [https://ditra-heat-e-wifi.schluter.com/](https://ditra-heat-e-wifi.schluter.com/).
+This user and password need to be provided during the configuration in the [Integration Setup](#integration-setup) step.
-- This integration will install into the `customs_folder`, but I have not yet tested the behaviour schould you have an existing configuration for the standard Schluter integration available in Homeassistant.
+- The integration will install into the `customs_folder`, but no tests have been done that on the behaviour schould you have an existing configuration for the standard Schluter integration available in Homeassistant.

 ### HACS Installation

 You can find it in the default HACS repo.
-Just search Schluter.
+Just search for Schluter.

 ### Manual Installation